hashicorp/design-system/website/docs/components/breadcrumb/partials/code/component-api.md

 <Doc::ComponentApi as |C|>
   <C.Property @name="itemsCanWrap" @type="boolean" @values={{array "false" "true" }} @default="true">
-    This controls if the breadcrumb items can wrap if they don’t fit within the container.
+    This controls if the Breadcrumb Items can wrap if they don’t fit within the container.
   </C.Property>
   <C.Property @name="didInsert" @type="function">
     This hook method is called when the component is inserted in the DOM.
 Internally we use the `did-insert` modifier from `@ember/render-modifiers`.